 Also, consider putting together community events that enable people to come together and meet your advocates.
 The Harley-Davidson owner group is an excellent example of this.
 They hold regular events where Harley enthusiasts can share their experiences and personal expertise with one another.
 Events like this help to reinforce the lifestyle and community behind the Harley-Davidson brand.

 Partner with customers to create content based on their experience and knowledge.
+Learn more about customer intelligence.
 If your customers have knowledge and skills that relate to your products, invite them to partner with you to co-create content that’s useful for other customers and potential consumers.
 You can see this type of content collaboration happening frequently on Instagram.
 For example, beauty influencers will partner with makeup companies to demonstrate their latest products and explain their features and benefits.
 Videos, posts, and stories from influencers like professional makeup artists help to bring credibility to makeup brands.
 The companies benefit not only from potential sales as a result of these recommendations, but from association with influencers and other reputable brands that people trust, which builds confidence in their companies and broadens brand awareness.

 Content is at the heart of brand marketing strategy because it enables you to convey your brand’s values, personality, and benefits to customers in a way that’s helpful and engaging.
 When creating content, whether it’s blog posts or ads, make sure that you address your consumers’ unique pain points and appeal to their desires.
 Writing for buyer personas is an excellent way of ensuring that your content is personalized and has a relatable tone.